mergesort/Camille/project_docs/documentation.md

 - **Command Format**: `@camille help`
 - Shows available commands and their usage
+- Displays as an ephemeral message (visible only to the requesting user)
 - Bot-specific command recognition
 - Organized sections for:
   - Karma System commands